-Tickets can be purchased online prior to your visit.
-Advance purchase is strongly recommended, tickets for Gateway Arch attractions frequently sell out.
+You can purchase tickets online before your visit, and we encourage you to do so.
+Tickets for Gateway Arch attractions frequently sell out.
 Tram tickets are timed, planning is necessary to time things right.

-For everyone’s safety, all visitors to the St. Louis Gateway Arch must pass through an airport-style security checkpoint.
+All St. Louis Gateway Arch visitors must pass through an airport-style security checkpoint for everyone’s safety.
 Please allow up to 30 minutes to go through security on a busy day.

-Keep in mind, unfortunately, the Tram Ride to the Top of the Gateway Arch may not be fully accessible to visitors with mobility impairments.
+Keep in mind the tram to the top of the Gateway Arch may not be fully accessible to visitors with mobility impairments.
 Don’t let that stop you from visiting the arch.
-There is a lot to do without the Tram ride to the top of the Arch.
+There is a lot to do without the tram ride to the top of the Arch.

 Tickets can be purchased individually or as combo packages.
-At the time of writing adult ticket prices are as listed but subject the change.
+At the time of writing, adult ticket prices are as listed but subject to change.

-- Combination tickets – $20 to $40 depending on your choice of activities
+*Combination Tickets ~ $20 – $40 Depending on your choice of activities

-When looking to book your tickets in advance use this link – Buy St. Louis Arch tickets or call 887-982-1410
+You can use this link to book your advanced tickets online – Buy St. Louis Arch tickets

 St. Louis Gateway Arch and Park Hours